nshiab/simple-data-analysis/CONTRIBUTING.md

 ## Do your magic

-Clone or fork the repository, create a new branch, and have fun!
+Clone or fork the repository, create a new branch from your issue if relevant, and have fun!

 The suggested workflow is to create tests in `test/unit/` with the expected outputs and to add or modify classes and methods in `src/`.